hyweljohnllewellyn/hywelme/_posts/2016-07-27-unlimited-storage-space-for-your-device.md

 First impressions are that it is an easy to use and well thought out app.

-Next time, I will try using the app from my phone.
+ In my next post, [upthere cloud storage android app review]({{site.baseurl}}/cloud/storage/2016/07/30/upthere-cloud-storage-android-app-review.html), I will try using the app from my phone.
 This is the real test and most likely scenario of taking photos and video without using device storage.